How to Measure Brand Awareness – and Why

 7. Conduct market research.

-Market research, such as Net Promotor Scores (NPS) or an online survey, are an excellent way to measure brand awareness because it shows you the depth of that awareness.
+Market research—such as Net Promotor Scores (NPS) or an online survey—is an excellent way to measure brand awareness because it shows you the depth of that awareness.

 Explaining “Why Increase Brand Awareness?” to Internal Stakeholders

-Brand awareness may be thought of as a fluffy, soft metric or even a vanity metric in the eyes of some executive teams.
-Too often, scrawny awareness campaigns are running without a clear way to track performance.
-Which means the campaigns never improve, and nobody can prove their value…
+Before you implement a brand awareness strategy, you need to convince everyone involved that it’s worth doing.
+Brand awareness may be thought of as fluffy, useless or even a vanity metric in the eyes of some executive teams.
+Too often, campaigns run without a clear way to measure specific brand awareness metrics, which means the campaigns never improve, and nobody can prove their value… The vicious cycle goes on and on.

 - Point out areas for improvement in your benchmark data, such as a low number of branded keyword impressions.